wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

  .. code-blocl:: groovy

 Plugins are allowed to have dependencies on other plugins and libraries, however, they must be included correctly in the maven or gradle build file.
-When having Plugin dependencies to other plugins, it is good practise to define those dependencies so the plugin does not load when the dependencies do not load as well.
+When having Plugin dependencies to other plugins, it is good practice to define those dependencies so the plugin does not load when the dependencies do not load as well.
 This can be done using the ``@Requires`` annotation as shown below:

 .. code-block:: java